

 Colleges are responsible for the coordination and facilitation of Course Quality Advisory Groups.
 Any enquiries of this nature should be directed to your Teaching Program Director or Dean (Education).

-The Educational Quality team provides high level support for CQAGs via the provision of advice and resources (web content, templates, register) but does not provide operational support for CQAGs.
+The Office of Academic Quality and Enhancement provides high level support for CQAGs via the provision of advice and resources (web content, templates, register) but does not provide operational support for CQAGs.

 Useful links

-Annex A - Composition and Terms of Reference
+• Annex A – CQAG Composition and Terms of Reference

 Need help?

-Contact the Educational Quality Team if you have questions or need assistance.
+Contact the Curriculum Services Team if you have questions or need assistance.

 Flinders University Logo